OmneBonum/dsu/_posts/2021-12-09-jumpstart-all-causes.md

 Now, that seems like a beautiful thing, and it is...but it does come at a price.
-If you get to have your way on something that you believe in along with the majority, it also means that an idea you vehemently abhor has its chance to be codified into law if a majority of American voters endorse it.
+If you get to have your way on something that you believe in along with the majority, it also means that ideas you vehemently abhor have a chance to be codified into law if a majority of American voters give them the thumbs up.

 Yikes!